-The 3rd Radical Mycology Convergence will be held in Orangeville, IL on October 9-13, 2014.
+The 2014 Radical Mycology Convergence will be held October 9-14 in Orangeville, Illinois

 The Radical Mycology Convergence is largely an outdoor event.
 We are not corporately sponsored, nor are we charging a large fee for the event’s overhead.
 Thus, the feel and infrastructure for the event is minimal-esque.
 We will have sanitation and water needs covered.
 And the land will be prepped (via volunteers) to make the space comfortable but many of the workshops will occur in (covered) outdoor spaces, regardless of the weather.
 We want people to be prepared for this and assess their level of comfort with camping, etc.